LOCAL GOVERNMENT

 Bristol From 2012 to 2024 Council voted to hold local referendum in 2022, negative result

 One factor in several of these cases included the overlap between metro mayors and elected mayors of their constituent local authorities (Bristol, Liverpool).
-Referendums on elected mayoralties have however seen the system retained in a number of authorities in polls held under the Local Government Act 2000 (which requires a referendum to be held on abolition in order to reverse the mandate if the post was originally introduced following a local referendum).
+Referendums on elected mayoralties have however seen the system retained in several authorities in polls held under the Local Government Act 2000 (which requires a referendum to be held on abolition to reverse the mandate if the post was originally introduced following a local referendum).

 Local authorities where decisions were taken